'Can A Person Change?': Martin Scorsese On Gangsters, Death And Redemption

 On what he believes about death now

 It sounds rather naive, I guess, but the point is that I do believe in something beyond the material.
 I do believe in this machine we're in, this body, wouldn't be the same without the spiritual part of it, whatever that is.
-And people would say, well, that's the brain and synapses.
+And people would say, "Well, that's the brain and synapses."
 Yes, but the brain is just a piece of meat, in a sense.
 There's something that happens that's transcendent.
 I'm talking about trying to find a moment of that.
 I think it approaches sometimes when we create something and we feel something from what we create that gets us close, I think, to a sense of transcending the material.
 And if we go there and stay in that space of transcendence, maybe that's where we wind up.
 Of course, we don't know, because it's probably the same place we were before we were born.

 Heidi Saman and Seth Kelley produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.